Hailong-Zheng/StemnessIndex/README.md

 # StemnessIndex
-Providing the absolute human stemness index based on the gene pairs.This classifier is limited to the data measured by RNA-seq or illumina platform.
+Providing the absolute human stemness index based on the gene pairs.This classifier is limited to the data measured by RNA-seq or Illumina platform.

 # Install
 To install the StemnessIndex, install from github using devtools